Retinal Tears & Detachments

 Retina Specialists located in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial, CO.

 A retinal tear or detachment is a very serious problem that can lead to blindness without surgical intervention.
-At Retina Specialists of Colorado, Dr. Ross Chod and Dr. Michael Jansen are highly-trained vitreoretinal surgeons who have helped many of their patients in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial CO, prevent vision loss through surgical repair of detached or torn retina.
+At Retina Specialists of Colorado, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz are highly-trained vitreoretinal surgeons who have helped many of their patients in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial CO, prevent vision loss through surgical repair of detached or torn retina.
 If you’d like to explore your surgical options, call the office or use the online scheduling tool to request an appointment.

 Retinal Tears & Detachments Q & A